AnneWDonnelly

 Anne says, “I experiment, take risks, run wild on the page, always hoping my work will resonate with the reader.
 I explore the rural Irish experience in my writing and write to give voice to the voice-less.”

 Anne loves to read her work and talk about all things creative.
-She is available for public readings, podcasts, workshops and interviews.
-A sample of her reading can be seen here.
+She is available for public readings, podcasts, festivals and interviews.

 Recognition for Anne's work